What is Blood?

 Sickle Cell Disease (SCD) is an inherited blood disorder that causes the red blood cells to become sickle shaped, preventing them from circulating to parts of the body, resulting in anemia.
 African-Americans with sickle cell, cancer, and kidney disease are less likely to have reactions to blood donated by other African-Americans.

-Do you ever wonder what makes up blood?
-Unless you need to have blood drawn, donate it or have to stop its flow after an injury, you probably don't think much about it.
-But blood is the most commonly tested part of the body, and it is truly the river of life.
+Blood is the most commonly tested part of the body, and it is truly the river of life.
 Every cell in the body gets its nutrients from blood.
 Understanding blood will help you as your doctor explains the results of your blood tests.
-In addition, you will learn amazing things about this incredible fluid and the cells in it.